 My Back Aches: NSAID Safety in Pregnancy

 NSAIDs should NOT be used in the third trimester of pregnancy unless specifically prescribed by your doctor.
-Like aspirin, NSAIDs may interfere with the closure of the ductus arteriosis in the baby's heart.
-Acetaminophen is the pain and fever reliever of choice in pregnancy.
+Like aspirin, NSAIDs like ibuprofen may interfere with the closure of the ductus arteriosus in the baby's heart.
+Acetaminophen is usually the pain and fever reliever of choice in pregnancy.

 Drug Use in Pregnancy: Cough Suppressants

 Cough lozenges are safe, or a soothing drink of honey, lemon and warm water can be a natural help for a cough.

 The Stuffy Nose and Pregnancy: What to Do?

 Alternatives to oral decongestants, like nasal saline solutions (Ayr) or a decongestant spray (Neo-Synephrine) may be safer options, but limit use of decongestant sprays to no more than 3 days in a row to prevent rebound congestion.

 Caffeine: Can I Still Have My Latte?

 General Use of Vitamin and Herbal Supplements

-Prenatal vitamins that contain iron, calcium and folic acid are important in pregnancy, so don't skip those supplements; take as recommended by your doctor.
-Regular over-the-counter supplements may not have the right dose of vitamins you need, so ask your doctor for recommendations.
+However, prenatal vitamins that contain iron, calcium and folic acid are important in pregnancy, so don't skip those supplements; take as recommended by your doctor.
+Regular over-the-counter supplements may not have the right dose of vitamins you need, so ask your doctor if you need a prescription.